Top 5 ways to Convert Number to/from String in typescript?

 var stringValue = String(a);

-How to Convert String to Number in Typescript example
+How to Convert String to Number in TypeScript: An Example

 • How to convert a string to an integer?

-• How to parse the string to floating-point numbers with decimal precision.
+• How to parse a string into floating-point numbers with decimal precision?

-First, String must contain numeric values enclosed in single or double, Input is a valid string numeric value, an example is 123 and output always returns 123 of the type number.
+Firstly, the string must contain numeric values enclosed in single or double quotes.
+If the input is a valid string numeric value, such as 123, the output will always return 123 of the type number.
+However, if the string is not a numeric value, all these conversion methods return the NaN value.

-There are multiple easy and short ways to parse String to number value
+There are multiple ways to convert a string to a number.

 • parseInt method